eriktrom/thorax-docs/src/content/api.md

 ### layout-element *{{layout-element [htmlAttributes...]}}*

-By default `Thorax.LayoutView` instances have no template, `setView` will append directly to the view's `el`.
-Alternatively a template can be specified and a `layout-element` and `setView` will append to that element.
+By default `Thorax.LayoutView` instances have no template thus `setView` will append directly to the view's `el`.
+However, you may optionally set it's template option.
+When doing so use the `{{layout-element}}` helper to specify where inside the template you would like to render the view passed to `setView`.

     <ul>
       {{layout-element tag="li" id="my-layout"}}